maim-lain/depraved-awakening/README.md

 - No means yes
 - I want it rough
 - Be nice
-  - Option 1 - Be my damsel: Be soft
-  - Option 2 - Be obedient: Be rough
+- Choose 'Be my damsel' to be soft, or 'Be obedient' to be rough
 - Offer whiskey

 <br>